 The Careers Team comprises:

-As a dedicated Sixth Form College there is a clear focus on an aspiration career progression beyond the 16 to 19 provision.
-Encouraging students to consider all their options and support them into the adult world.
-This is evident across the College as you can see above and specific advice is given in subject areas.
-In both Years 12 and 13, Careers is delivered through specific guidance sessions, access to workshops and speakers, input by our alumni and through one-to-one support.
-A number of students also undertake work experience as part of their programme.
-Destinations data is collected and reported to Governors each year.
+As a dedicated Sixth Form College there is a clear focus on an aspirational career progression beyond the 16 to 19 provision, encouraging you to consider all your career and post-18 education options.
+This is evident across the College in everything we do, including the specific advice you will be given by your subject teachers.
+In both Years 12 and 13, Careers is delivered through specific guidance sessions, access to workshops and speakers, input by our alumni and through regular one-to-one meetings with your tutor.
+You may also choose to undertake work experience as part of your careers programme.
+Further information about this support can be discussed with you at interview.